Amansharma8989/Global-health-/README.md

 ### Admin Module:

    &nbsp; &nbsp; &nbsp; This module is the heart of our project where an admin can see the list of all patients.
 Doctors and appointments and the feedback/queries received from the ‘Contact’ page.
 Also admin can add doctor too.
-  &nbsp; &nbsp; &nbsp; Login into admin account can be done by toggling into admin tab of the Home page.
-Fig 1.13 shows the login page for admin.
-  &nbsp; &nbsp; &nbsp; `username`: admin, `password`: admin123